cbanlawi/HappinessBlog/README.md

 # HappinessBlog

 This project was made with HTML and CSS only.
-I wanted to focus more on design.
+I wanted to focus more on design with the use of Flexbox.
 It was made with a mobile-first approach.